The Creative Voice Archive | Artist Interviews

 • Cultural organisations, venues, and educators

-• Anyone who is interested on creative work actualy happens.
+• Anyone who is interested in how creative work actually happens.

 The Creative Voice Archive documents the working lives of creative practitioners through long-form, considered interviews.